 A contract is simply a written agreement between two or more parties to do (or not to do) a particular action.
 When correctly drafted and signed, a contract becomes a legally binding agreement that both parties must comply with.

-The most important aspect of any contract is to precisely articulate the arrangement that has been agreed between the parties that is in line with current law and legislation.
+The most important aspect of any contract is to precisely articulate the arrangement that has been agreed between the parties, ensuring it is in line with current law and legislation.

 The remainder of the contract should then document how any foreseeable scenarios will be dealt with for the duration of the agreement.
-Such as implementation, timings, payment, failures, disputes, termination etc.
+Such as implementation, timings, payment, failures, amendments, disputes and termination.

 The major terminology or wording used should be specifically defined, either in the body of the contract or in the case of a lengthy document in a dedicated 'Definitions' section.
 Disputes often arise if a term isn't clearly documented and is just left for each party to interpret.
 For example, common terms such as: